MAD32 EV Mini Oled Edition for EVs on ESP32

 Screen cycling:

-• Standard/Master/VESC BT modes: Main → Watts+Temp → Inputs
+• All modes: Main → Watts+Temp → Inputs

 Button: Short press to cycle through screens